riversdark/riversdark.github.io/content/post/lgts.md

 +++
-title = "Bayesian modeling of global trend, local variation, seasonality, and heterogeneity in time series" date = 2021-05-18 tags = ["ts"] categories = ["Stats"] draft = true
+title = "Bayesian modeling of global trend, local variation, seasonality, and heterogeneity in time series" date = 2021-05-18 tags = ["timeseries"] categories = ["Statistics"] draft = false toc = true
 +++

-In this post we'll implement the time series models from the RGLT R package, which can be used to model global trend, local variation, and seasonalities, key features of flexible time series data modeling.
+In this post we'll implement a time series framework based on a flexible smoothed exponential process.
+The framework can be used to model global trend, local variation, seasonality and other features that are essential for flexible time series data modeling.

 <!--more-->

-The post also covers several different features under this general framework, notably:
+This is mostly a port of the R package [Rlgt](https://cran.r-project.org/web/packages/Rlgt/index.html) (Bayesian Exponential Smoothing Models with Trend Modifications) with some changes in the detailed implementation.
+One model has already been [ported](http://num.pyro.ai/en/stable/tutorials/time%5Fseries%5Fforecasting.html) to Numpyro in one of its tutorials, so that specific model is not covered here.
+This post also covers several other features under this general framework, notably:

 -   modeling over-dispersed observations with Student-t distribution
 -   explicit and extensive modeling of the variation to capture data heteroscedasticity